 okay, okay, here it is: the “false color” image released this week by NASA of saturn’s north pole (“the rose”), taken by the cassini spacecraft

-NASA’s “asteroid retrieval and utilization mission” (no seriously, that’s what it’s called, way to be relatable) entails slingshotting an unmaned spacecraft around the moon, grabbing an asteroid, and hauling it back. thanks for this, michael bay. as for the point… well, it seems pretty unclear. buzz phrases like “telling my grandkids we’re almost there” and “unprecidented technological feat” have been thrown around, but it looks like this boils down to three things:
+NASA’s “asteroid retrieval and utilization mission” (way to be relatable) entails slingshotting an unmaned spacecraft around the moon, grabbing an asteroid, and hauling it back.
+Thanks for this, Michael Bay.
+As for the point… well, it seems pretty unclear.
+Buzz phrases like “telling my grandkids we’re almost there” and “unprecidented technological feat” have been thrown around, but it looks like this boils down to three things:

-well, here’s where our big old human brains get wild (brainz gone wild!!). first of all, NASA is totally jumping on board with this whole “environmental sustainability” crap by creating an asteroid probe with advanced solar electric propulsion technologies. (what about my dodge caravan, you ask? let’s not get too crazy.) so, retrofitted probe travels towards moon for 2.2 years, slingshots around moon for added propulsion (TM, michael bay), travels another 1.7 years towards asteroid, captures asteroid inside giant bag, cruises back towards earth for 2-6 years, places asteroid in stable orbit around moon. easy peasy!
+Well, here’s where our big old human brains get wild (brainz gone wild!!).
+First of all, NASA is totally jumping on board with this whole “environmental sustainability” thing by creating an asteroid probe with advanced solar electric propulsion technologies.
+(What about my Dodge Caravan, you ask?
+Let’s not get too crazy.)
+So, retrofitted probe travels towards moon for 2.2 years, slingshots around moon for added propulsion (TM, Michael Bay), travels another 1.7 years towards asteroid, captures asteroid inside giant bag, cruises back towards earth for 2-6 years, places asteroid in stable orbit around moon.
+Easy peasy!

-yeah, but this isn’t your mom’s sandwich bag. for starters, it doesn’t fold over at the top in that annoying way that makes it hard to get your sandwich out.
-NASA doesn’t cut corners on bags like your mom! this is a 50 foot capture bag (bag-like snare, to be exact) with multiple “draw strings” that would snap shut in order to ensnare the asteroid. to get back to the beer-throwing scenario i made up earlier, this would be tantamount to you catching it in an opened grocery bag to avoid injury/cold hands/minimize impact. don’t ask me what it’s made of, because i have no fucking clue. polytarp? dacron? elijah wood’s skin? (perchance to dream…)
+Yeah, but this isn’t your mom’s sandwich bag.
+For starters, it doesn’t fold over at the top in that annoying way that makes it hard to get your sandwich out.
+NASA doesn’t cut corners on bags like your mom!
+This is a 50 foot capture bag (bag-like snare, to be exact) with multiple “draw strings” that would snap shut in order to procure the asteroid.
+To get back to the beer-throwing scenario I made up earlier, this would be tantamount to you catching it in an opened grocery bag to avoid injury/cold hands/minimize impact.
+Don’t ask me what it’s made of, because I have no fucking clue.
+Polytarp?
+Dacron?
+Elijah Wood’s skin?
+(Perchance to dream…)

-so, there it is. everything you ever needed to know but probably didn’t want to about NASA’s asteroid retrieval plan. all joking aside, i think it’s exciting to see our country set aside somewhat substantial funds for scientific pursuits, even when they seem superfluous or exclusive to michael bay movies. from what i know about science, it’s the trying that leads to the great discoveries, not the “being right”. trying opens up the possibility of making mistakes, which pave the way for real breakthroughs. as i’ve said before, the first cause of genetic variation is mutation; this is as true for us as it is for what we create. sometimes this so-called mutation gives us hemophilia or kills elephants with LSD; sometimes it gives us heterochromia or penicillin. and all you need is human ingenuity (stupidity?) and something to mutate!
+So, there it is.
+Everything you ever needed to know but probably didn’t want to about NASA’s asteroid retrieval plan.
+All joking aside, I think it’s exciting to see our country set aside somewhat substantial funds for scientific pursuits, even when they seem superfluous or exclusive to Michael Bay movies.
+From what I know about science (very little), it’s the trying that leads to the great discoveries, not the “being right”.
+Trying opens up the possibility of making mistakes, which pave the way for real breakthroughs.
+As I’ve said before, the first cause of genetic variation is mutation; this is as true for us as it is for what we create.
+Sometimes this so-called mutation gives us hemophilia or kills elephants with LSD; sometimes it gives us heterochromia or penicillin.
+And all you need is human ingenuity (stupidity?) and something to mutate!

 (astronauts open the exciting asteroid bag!)